halelitzhaki/stnc-tool/README.md

 Contributions are welcome!
 Fork the repository, create a branch, and submit a pull request.

+## Acknowledgments

+This project was developed as part of an academic assignment to practice advanced C++ programming concepts.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Author

+**Halel Itzhaki**

+For any questions or suggestions, please feel free to contact me.